girdav01/AmbientPlatypus/README.md

 If you need support or you wish to engage a discussion about the Trend Vision One platform, feel free to join us on our [Forums](https://success.trendmicro.com/forum/s/topic/0TO4T000000LH90WAG/trend-micro-vision-one).

+### Support

+The supports will be provided through the community.
+As this is an OSS project but not a formal Trend Micro product, the formal product support is not applied.

 ## About

 ### Authors